AIIradukunda/Snowflake-/README.md

 Scaling down is an automated process.
 False
-Snapping back is a manual process (e.g. Max clusters to min clusters) false Scaling out is an automated process (e.g. Min clusters to max clusters) true When configuring a Warehouse using a Snowflake edition that has Elastic Data Warehousing enabled, what facets or components will you need to configure that are not needed in accounts where Elastic Data Warehousing is not enabled.
+Snapping back is a manual process (e.g. Max clusters to min clusters) false Scaling out is an automated process (e.g. Min clusters to max clusters) true

+When configuring a Warehouse using a Snowflake edition that has Elastic Data Warehousing enabled, what facets or components will you need to configure that are not needed in accounts where Elastic Data Warehousing is not enabled.
 (Choose two).
---> minimum and maximum clusters, scaling policy Snowflake Stages can be defined as either External or Internal.
+--> minimum and maximum clusters, scaling policy

+Snowflake Stages can be defined as either External or Internal.
-Note: The date slider has a minimum/maximum range of 8 hours to 14 days.
+Note: The date slider has a minimum/maximum range of 8 hours to

+14 days.
 Load monitoring data is not available previous to 14 days.
 There are four types of query statuses: Running, Queued, Queued Provisioning, and Queued Repairing.

-• Running: Queries that were actively running during the interval.
+--  Running: Queries that were actively running duringthe interval.
 These queries may have started before ordering the interval.
-• Queued: Queries that are in wait status.
+-- Queued: Queries that are in wait status.
 The wait could be because of the warehouse load being maxed out and therefore, would need to wait for running queries to complete processing.
-• Queued Provisioning: Queries that are in wait status because the warehouse is provisioning, usually after a warehouse resumes.
+-- Queued Provisioning: Queries that are in wait status because the warehouse is provisioning, usually after a warehouse resumes.
-• Queued Repairing: Queries that are in wait status while the warehouse is repaired.
-While rare, this occursonly for a few minutes. multicluster virtual warehouse : supported files are csv, json/xml, parquet, Avro, ORC
+--  Queued Repairing: Queries that are in wait status while the warehouse is repaired.
+While rare, this occursonly for a few minutes.

+-- multicluster virtual warehouse :
+supported files are csv, json/xml, parquet, Avro, ORC

 Note: Splitting larger data files allows the load to scale linearly.
 Using a larger warehouse (X-Large, 2X-Large, etc.) will consume more credits and may not result in any performance increase.

 Note: VARIANT “null” values (not to be confused with SQL NULL values) are not loaded to the table.
 To avoid this, extract semi structured data elements containing “null” values into relational columns before loading them, Alternatively, if the “null” values in your files indicate missing values and have no other special meaning, Snowflake recommends setting the file format option STRIP_NULL_
 VALUES to TRUE when loading the semi structured data files.

 Note: S3 transmits a directory list with each COPY statement used by Snowflake, so reducing the number of files in each directory improves the performance of your COPY statements.

 -Listing specific files to load from a stage is generally the fastest. i.e:copy into sample_table from @%sample_data/data1/ files= ('sample_file1.csv', 'sample_file2.csv', 'sample_file3.csv')